-ID cards may be obtained through the I.D.
-Office in the Student Life Office (Campus Center, 3rd floor).
+ID cards may be obtained through the BeaconCard Office in McCormack Hall (2nd Floor, Room 615).
 Students must present a valid driver’s license, passport, or other official form of photo identification when requesting ID cards.
 Note: Students taking off-campus and weekend courses receive a special ID card.
 This card permits the holder to use the facilities of the Healey Library, but it does not provide access to the university’s athletic facilities, health services, or fee-supported student activities.

-For fees and more information, please visit the I.D.
-Office Website.
+For fees and more information, please visit the BeaconCard website.

-The center promotes research, curriculum development, public events, and educational, cultural, and humanitarian exchanges which foster greater understanding and innovative means of addressing the consequences of war.
+The institute promotes research, curriculum development, public events, and educational, cultural, and humanitarian exchanges which foster greater understanding and innovative means of addressing the consequences of war.

-For more information, visit the Joiner Center Website.
+For more information, visit the Joiner Institute website.

 The Joseph P. Healey Library contains approximately 500,000 volumes and currently subscribes to more than 3,700 popular and scholarly periodicals.
 The library is centrally located on the UMass Boston campus plaza, easily accessible from the catwalk that connects all buildings on campus.